 The full-time path is designed for working professionals and can be completed in 20 months, with two courses per semester.

 The accelerated path gives students the opportunity to take three courses per semester to complete the program in as few as 12 months.

 The part-time path allows students to drop down to one course per semester after the first term and complete the program in no more than 32 months.

-While all courses are delivered online, students are required to attend at least one, 3–4 day immersion on the UC Berkeley campus.
+While all courses are delivered online, students are required to attend at least one, 3–4 day immersion on the UC Berkeley campus or in other locations relevant to data science.
 During the immersion, Master of Information and Data Science (MIDS) students benefit from meeting classmates and professors in person, participating in workshops, and networking with other data science professionals.
 Immersions are crafted to deliver additional learning, networking, and community-building opportunities to MIDS students.